Identifying the Key Attributes in an Unlabeled Event Log for Automated Process Discovery: Proposed Method

 \subsubsection{Feature extraction}

 We leverage the fact that there are noticeable characteristics in each key attribute.
 For instance, for case-ids, the same case-ids should appear multiple times in an attribute, otherwise, we cannot extract a process model with a single process.
 Similarly, for timestamps, we can expect many digits and symbols such as `-' and `:' in the values.
 To capture such characteristics, we extract the nine features listed in \tablename~\ref{tab:features} from each column.\footnote{Note that we only use the first $N_\text{rows}$, say 1,000, rows for feature extraction to reduce computation time.} We call the first top seven features in the list local features and the last two global features.
+The local features are to extract characteristic features from each attribute value.
+For instance, for timestamps, we would expect more digits and symbols such as `-' and `:' than alphabets in the values.
+In contrast, the global features are to extract the frequency of the same values in a column.
+For instance, we expect the same values to appear multiple times for a case-id column.
 As each local feature is a vector calculated from a value in an attribute, we calculate their mean values as the final local features.
 For instance, if the local features of an attribute contain three values, $\{$Case-01, Case-02, Case-03$\}$, as each value involves three small letters, i.e. `a', `s', and `e', out of six characters, $f_\text{s.letters} = (3/6 + 3/6 + 3/6) / 3 = 0.5$.

 In contrast, global features are features extracted from values in an attribute.
 For instance, if values in an attribute are $\{1, 2, 3, 1, 2\}$, three unique values, namely 1, 2, and 3, appear twice, twice, and once, $f_\text{r.unique} = 3 / 5 = 0.6$ and $f_\text{m.unique} = (2 + 2 + 1) / 3 = 1.67$, respectively.